jcampos8782/HelloWebApi/README.md

 #### Future Enhancements

-* UI - Simple React UI
-  * Gulp
-  * Dockerize
 * Terraform - Deploy to AWS EKS and RDS with Terraform
 * Data streams - Push changes to Kafka or RabbitMQ to feed into cache and search stacks
   * Caching - Some simple caching layers
   * Search - Elasticsearch support
 * Health Checks - Health checks and monitoring
 * Configuration
   * Store secrets in Vault or Docker/Kubernetes secrets API
-* Tests! - Unit testing is important!
-* Logging/Monitoring - Add logging and monitoring to an ELK (Elasticsearch, Logstash, Kibana) stack
-  * Configure Kibana dashboards
-* Stats - Statsd support w/ Graphite

 ## Getting Started